Autumn Budget 2024 for individuals

 There will be no changes to way in which capital losses, the annual exempt amount (currently £3,000), and any unused basic rate band, may be set against capital gains, with these continuing to be applied in the most beneficial manner as under current rules.
 Similarly, the current 60-day reporting and tax payment requirements for capital gains realised on the disposal of residential property will continue to apply in the same way as they do currently.

-There were also changes made to the rate of CGT applying to ‘carried interest’ gains realised by private equity executives, and these have been covered separately.
+There were also changes made to the rate of CGT applying to ‘carried interest’ gains realised by private equity executives, and these are covered below.

 The Chancellor has announced that the CGT rate for all carried interest gains will increase to 32%, applying to carried interest arising on or after 6 April 2025.
 There will be no reduced rate for carried interest within the basic rate, unlike other assets subject to CGT.
 This is a temporary measure ahead of wider reforms that will apply from the following tax year.
 From 6 April 2026 a specific tax regime for carried interest will be introduced, moving it from the CGT framework to income tax.
 All carried interest will be taxed as trading profits and therefore subject to income tax and Class 4 NIC.
 However, where the amounts received are considered ‘qualifying’ carried interest the profits subject to tax will be reduced to 72.5% of the total.
 This will reduce the effective tax rate for an additional rate taxpayer to 32.625% plus in most cases 2% class 4 NIC (34.075% combined).
 This change could therefore be considered somewhat cosmetic, but does deal with some of the negative perceptions about carried interest representing remuneration rather than true capital gains.